Model 1903 Serial Number 1

 Model from Centennial Exposition

-This model is believed to have been part of a display in the Government Building at the 1876 International Exhibition in Philadelphia, Pennsylvania.
+This model was part of a display in the Government Building at the 1876 International Exhibition in Philadelphia, Pennsylvania.
 The topographical model illustrated the middle section of Rock Island Arsenal from Sylvan Slough to the Mississippi River.
 The original model was cased in glass and exhibited during the 1876 International Exhibition from mid May to mid November.

 In the 1876 Report of the Chief of Ordnance, Lieutenant Henry Metcalfe provides great detail on the model of Rock Island Arsenal.
 The model’s buildings were created by Frederick W. von Egloffstein of New York using a process called photo-sculpture which was quite innovative at the time.